 The two overarching options include:

-- Pick and choose multiple vendors and suppliers to cover all the logistics management software solutions you need (i.e. the decentralized model); or
+- Pick and choose multiple vendors and suppliers to cover all the logistics management software solutions you need (i.e. the decentralised model); or

-- Use one specialized vendor with one centralized logistics software solution to cover everything.
+- Use one specialised vendor with one centralised logistics software solution to cover everything.
 This is the end to end approach, where the overarching logistics software solution linksup across all areas of business.

-To further demonstrate why this is the best option, and highlight why it is more suitable than a decentralized, disconnected logistics software solution, let’s look into the key benefits of the centralized model in a bit more detail.
+To further demonstrate why this is the best option, and highlight why it is more suitable than a decentralised, disconnected logistics software solution, let’s look into the key benefits of the centralised model in a bit more detail.

-The 7 Key Benefits of One Centralized, End to End Logistics Software Solution
+The 7 Key Benefits of One Centralised, End to End Logistics Software Solution

-These seven benefits highlight why a centralized logistics software solution is the preferred choice of many businesses.
+These seven benefits highlight why a centralised logistics software solution is the preferred choice of many businesses.

 1. One Point of Truth for Data Entry, Visibility and Use

-Using one logistics software solutions provider and product, you are centralizing everything.
+Using one logistics software solutions provider and product, you are centralising everything.

 For example, your logistics data only needs to be entered, or absorbed in through one central process.
 After that, the data is used across any area of your business as required, and can be seamlessly integrated between business processes.
 This provides end to end flow of data between the whole supply chain!